Mugen-Houyou/faas-web-ui-1/README.md

 that streams progress over WebSockets.
 Problem-based judging can also be tested with `frontend/index_v3.html`, which calls the `/execute_v3` API.
-The `/execute_v3` endpoint streams judging progress in the same way as `/execute_v2` while returning the final graded result when complete.
+The `/execute_v3` endpoint streams judging progress in the same way as `/execute_v2`; the HTTP response only contains a `requestId` and the final graded result is delivered via the WebSocket.

 The frontend includes a field to specify the API URL.
 The default is `http://localhost:8000`, which points to the FastAPI backend.
 If specifying a different server, make sure CORS settings are configured properly.
 Additional origins can be added via the `CORS_ALLOW_ORIGINS` variable in the `.env` file (comma-separated).